backstrokeapp/worker/README.md

   `redis://user:password@host:port`.
 - `THROTTLE`: Provide an optional delay between handling each webhook operation.
 This is potentially handy to keep a worker from exhausing the rate limit on a token.
-- `GITHUB_BOT_USERNAME`: The username of the bot user that reates pull requests.
+- `GITHUB_BOT_USERNAME`: The username of the bot user that creates pull requests (defaults to `backstroke-bot`).
 Used to grant permissions to the bot user on private repositories.

 ## Arguments
 - `--pr mock`: Tell the worker not to actually make pull requests, but only log out when it is about